 Get Em High: What’s good Hannibal!?
 People are excited about the Pop Up show (tomorrow) in Denver.
 What’s the concept behind doing these essentially unannounced, FREE pop ups in small venues, with no blatant corporate sponsorships etc., as opposed to a traditional theater tour?

 Hannibal: I’m doing it to build some buzz for bigger plays in the area.
-I’ll probably a few shows at the Paramount soon and put together something at Red Rocks after that.
+I’ll probably do a few shows at the Paramount soon and put together something at Red Rocks after that.

 GEH: Any reason you chose to include Denver in the mix?